SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     /> a is \"\(a)\", b is \(b), c is \(c), and 9.45 is ignored
     </ a is "test", b is 12, c is 3, and 9.45 is ignored

-The assignment operator does not return any value.
+The assignment operator doesn't return any value.

 .. syntax-grammar::